agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 "You have heard of cases where one bestselling novel or collection of poems has made the author financially secure".

-After ranking statements all subjects were asked to write a poem on Haiku style about "laughter" and were subjectively rated by 12 poets on a 40 point scale.
+After ranking statements all subjects were asked to write a poem in Haiku style about "laughter" and were subjectively rated by 12 poets on a 40 point scale.